 - Using address verification systems (AVS) and Security code verification at checkout.

-- Be sure the shipping address matches the card billing address.
+- Ensure the shipping address matches the card billing address.

 - Analyzing large or expensive orders to be sure they do not look out of the ordinary.